Lokks/osmaboardbt/README.md

 ## Disk usage

-Make sure you have around 80G disk space free for it's current state.
+Make sure you have around 70G disk space free for it's current state.
 Some estimates might be foud in targets comments.
-TODO: use shellfs during import to DuckDB and bz2 during json outputs creation.

 ## Dependencies installation